Wielding/Windicator/README.md

 # Windicator

-After removing a bunch of unnecessary icon resolutions from the resources the application no longer triggers a virus/trojan warning.
-As a bonus the executable went from 753K down to 299K.
-I have published the latest release.

-~~**Windows Defender is reporting that this executable contains Trojan:Win32/Sabsik.FL.A!ml and if not that
-Trojan:Win32/Wacatac.B!ml or even Win32/Wacapew.C!ml.
-I have tried submitting it as a false positive, but I don't know if that will ever go through.
-If you want to use it you will have to build it yourself since I have removed the releases until I can sort this out**~~

 ---

 This is a simple Windows 11 application that shows an indicator in the system tray displaying the current virtual